Cash For Arms

 Looking for more large-scale option?
 Cash for Arms offers liquidation services in Kansas for those trying to sell large gun collections.
 Contact us today to get help from one of our experts.

-Private gun buyers are another good option to sell your gun in Kansas if you can spare the time and effort.
+Private gun buyers are another good option if you can spare the time and effort.
 Choose this route if you want:

 Here’s how to do the sale:

-Convenient and fast, this is a good option if you’re willing to sell your gun for around 40% to 70% of its value.
+Convenient and fast, this is a good option if you're willing to let go of your piece for around 40% to 70% of its value.
 Sell you guns to gun stores if you want:

 Here’s how to do the sale: